zyiology/local-ocr-testing/README.md

 - CUDA version installed (should be something like 11.8, 12.4, 12.8).
 Run `nvidia-smi` to check.
 - GPU architecture (e.g. Nvidia 5xxx series GPUs are Blackwell, 4xxx series are Ada, etc)
 - You may run into incompatibilities depending on the above...
 Currently, recommended to use Ada/Hopper GPUs if you don't want to troubleshoot incompatibilities.

+## General Setup Instructions

-3. Generally, to setup the Python environment for a given LLM, `cd` to the target folder, and run `uv sync`.
+To setup the Python environment for a given LLM
+1. `cd` to the target folder
+2. Run `uv sync` to install the packages
+3. A `.venv` folder should be created with all the packages
+4. While terminal is in that folder, run `.venv\Scripts\python.exe main.py` to run the main script

-4. Read the README.md in the respective folder for instructions on how to run the given LLM.
+There may be more instructions depending on the given LLM, please read the README.md in the respective folder before doing the above steps.

 # Flash Attention